Please note that the requirements for the History Honors Program have recently been

 Each student seeking Honors in History must fulfill the requirements for a history major outlined in the undergraduate catalog.

-he or she must complete 12 hours of honors work in history courses as specified below.
+- Student must complete 9 hours of honors work in upper-division history courses.
+These

-6 hours of honors work that may be taken at any level and in any department.
+- Student must complete 6 hours of honors work that may be taken at any level and in

-The chair of the History Honors Committee will be the advisor of all honors students.
+Dr. Chrystal Goudsouzian will be the academic advisor for all history honors students.

 The program of each student, all contracts entered into between honors students and